danog/MadelineProto/docs/TD_docs/methods/deleteSavedAnimation.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

-Removes animation from the list of saved animations
+Removes an animation from the list of saved animations

 ### Params: